eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-13-mass-matrix-benchmarks.md

   1. A [sparse Gaussian process approximation](https://docs.pymc.io/notebooks/GP-SparseApprox.html#Examples) (`gp`)

 Without further ado, the main results are shown below.
-Afterwards, I make some general observations on the benchmarks, and finally (for the readers who care or want to contribute) I describe various shortcomings of my experimental setup (which, if I were more optimistic, I would call "directions for further work").
+Afterwards, I make some general observations on the benchmarks, and finally I describe various shortcomings of my experimental setup (which, if I were more optimistic, I would call "directions for further work").

 ### Tuning Times